-No, it isn’t a dessert wine.
+Muscadet isn’t a dessert wine.
 Dessert wines are sweet in most cases and often significantly stronger in alcohol than table wines.
-Being an extremely dry and light-bodied table wine, Muscadet doesn’t belong to this category.
+As an extremely dry and light-bodied table wine, Muscadet doesn’t belong to this category.

 Is Muscadet the Same as Moscato?

-No, they are not the same.
-As mentioned, Muscadet is dry, light-bodied table wine.
+Muscadet and Moscato are not the same.
+Muscadet is a dry, light-bodied table wine.
 In contrast, Moscato wines are on the sweet side.
 They are made around the world from 200 different varietals of the Moscato family.

 Is Muscadet the Same as Muscat?

-No. Muscat is just another name for Moscato.
+Muscadet isn’t the same as Muscat.
+Muscat is another name for Moscato, a family of grapes that many vintners use to make sweet wines.
 Other synonyms for the same grape family include Moscat, Moscatel, and Muscadelle.

 Is Muscadet the Same as Muscadine?